ElPainis/Fly-E3-Pro-v3/README.md

 # ⚠️⚙️ 3D-printer_Hardware_Shop ⚙️⚠️

-This branch contains the conversion guide & Klipper configuration for the **Sovol SV06** Fly-E3-Pro-v3
+This branch contains the hardware conversion guide & Klipper configuration for the **Sovol SV06 Fly-E3-Pro-v3** based on Bassamanators Branch.

 | Printer                                                         | Branch                                                                                    |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |